secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Windows Command Line/PowerShell/PowerShell Scripting and Automation.md

 ```

 ### Scope
 - When dealing with scripts, the PowerShell session, and how stuff is recognized at the Commandline, the concept of Scope comes into play.
-Scope, in essence, is how PowerShell recognizes and protects objects within the session from unauthorized access or modification.
-PowerShell currently uses `three` different Scope levels:
+- Scope, in essence, is how PowerShell recognizes and protects objects within the session from unauthorized access or modification.
+- PowerShell currently uses `three` different Scope levels.
 ![[Screenshot_20241111_150149.png]]
 - This matters to us if we do not want anything outside the scope we are running the script in to access its contents.
-Additionally, we can have child scopes created within the main scopes.
-For example, when you run a script, the script scope is instantiated, and then any function that is called can also spawn a child scope surrounding that function and its included variables.
-If we wanted to ensure that the contents of that specific function were not accessible to the rest of the script or the PowerShell session itself, we could modify its scope.
-This is a complex topic and something above the level of this module currently, but we felt it was worth mentioning.
-For more on Scope in PowerShell, check out the documentation [here](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_scopes?view=powershell-7.2).
+- Additionally, we can have child scopes created within the main scopes.
+- For example, when you run a script, the script scope is instantiated, and then any function that is called can also spawn a child scope surrounding that function and its included variables.
+- If we wanted to ensure that the contents of that specific function were not accessible to the rest of the script or the PowerShell session itself, we could modify its scope.
+- This is a complex topic and something above the level of this module currently, but we felt it was worth mentioning.
+- For more on Scope in PowerShell, check out the documentation [here](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_scopes?view=powershell-7.2).